KseniaSOS/Guess-the-Company/README.md

 | Images | pass    | pass      | pass     | pass | pass     | pass            | pass            |
 | Links  | pass    | pass      | pass     | pass | pass     | pass            | pass            |

 ## Browser Compatibility

-The IQ KIDS website can work properly on Google Chrome, Microsoft Edge and Safari.
+The Quiz  can work properly on Google Chrome, Microsoft Edge and Safari.
 The site has the same functionality, appearance and responsiveness on different devices with different sizes.

+## Testing User Stories
+* As a user I want to know the rules.
+    * On the **Rules Page** is a discription of the game and the rules involved.
+This can be accessed anytime with the **'Rules'** button.

+* As a user I want to know my score.
+    * There is a score above the question.
+    * Once the game is completed it displays the result.

+* As a user I want to know how many questions left.
+    * Above the question there is a maximum amount of questions available and how many left.

+* As a user I want to reset the game if I want another attempt.
+    * There are many ways to reset the game.
+Click the **Play Again** or **Play**.

 ## Known Bugs